Women in Coaching

 - Contact your Provincial/Territorial Sport Organization (P/TSO) and ask them if they support the application.

-- PSO must attach the complete the Letter of Support
+- PSO must attach a completed Letter of Support

 - Fill out the online Expression of Interest form, and attach the P/TSO Letter of Support